OEH principles for the use of biodiversity offsets in NSW

 These principles have been developed by the Office of Environment and Heritage (OEH) to provide a useful framework when considering biodiversity impacts and appropriate offset requirements.

 They are intended to be used for proposals other than those for state significant development (SSD) or state significant infrastructure (SSI).
-A Draft Biodiversity Offsets Policy for Major Projects has been developed to deal with proposals for SSD and SSI.
+A Biodiversity Offsets Policy for Major Projects has been developed to deal with proposals for SSD and SSI.

 1. Impacts must be avoided first by using prevention and mitigation measures.